aryx/syncweb/readme.txt

-           syncweb, literate programming meets unison
+           Syncweb, Literate Programming meets Unison

 Introduction
 ----------------

-syncweb is a command line tool enabling programmers to use the literate programming[1] development methodology, using the noweb[2] tool, while still being able to modify the generated files from the literate document. syncweb provides a way to
+Syncweb is a command-line tool enabling programmers to use the literate programming[1] development methodology, using the noweb[2] tool, while still being able to modify the generated files from the literate document. syncweb provides a way to